 Adana Adana, Turkey Travel Guide

-The Sabancı Central Mosque, one of The turkish republic's largest, displays Ottoman architectural styles and stands prominently in the Adana skyline, displaying the city's spiritual and architectural aspirations.
-The Great Clock Tower, built in 1882, marks the modernization period of the late Ottoman Empire and remains a central juncture in the old city.
+The Sabancı Central Mosque, one from Turkey's largest, displays Ottoman architectural styles and stands prominently in the Adana skyline, displaying the city's spiritual and architectural aspirations.
+The Great Clock Tower, built in 1882, marks the modernization period of the late Ottoman Empire and remains a central point in the old city.

-Museum hours and fees can change seasonally.
+Museum opening hours and prices can change seasonally.
 Always verify current information before you go.

 A historic market from the Ottoman period.
 Explore narrow streets nearby for traditional Adana houses.